byui-physics/main/pages/researchAreas/materials.md

 7. Return to step #2 and iterate.

 ### Editing ML files remotely
-When you are writing code on ML sometimes it's nice to edit those files on your local machine.
+When you are writing code on ML sometimes it's nice to use a local editor, instead of in-terminal version of emacs, to edit those files.
 Here is how you do that.

 1. Create a folder on your local machine.
 Call it whatever you want
 ```bash